akennedy/mocha-latte/readme.md

-# iron-coffee
+# mocha-latte

-A flatiron http server template in coffee-script
+A flatiron http server template in coffee-script made from [iron-coffee](https://github.com/twilson63/iron-coffee)

 ## Technologies
 This is a template that can be used to create nodejs applications using